 What does Wireshark do?

 Although Wireshark supports over two thousand network protocols, many of which are arcane, odd, or outdated, modern security professionals can find the most immediate utility in analyzing IP packets.
 Most of your network’s packets are typically TCP, UDP, and ICMP.
-Considering the high traffic volume that crosses a typical commercial network, Wireshark’s instruments are particularly useful to assist you in filtering this traffic.
-Filters are only used to capture traffic forms you are interested in and filters are used to zoom in on the traffic you want to inspect.
-The network Protocol Analyzer provides search tools that allow you to quickly locate what you are searching for, including regular expressions and color highlighting.
+Considering the high traffic volume that crosses a typical commercial network, Wireshark’s instruments are beneficial to assist you in filtering this traffic.
+Filters are only used to capture traffic forms you are interested in, and filters are used to zoom in on the traffic you want to inspect.
+The network Protocol Analyzer provides search tools that allow you to locate what you are searching for quickly, including regular expressions and color highlighting.

 Wireshark for Linux